igrishaev/farseer/README.md

 The function above will make a new system which consists from the RPC server, cache and database pooling connection.
 Once the system gets started, the context map of all RPC functions will have the `:db-pool` and `:cache` keys.
+Here is how you reach them in your RPC function:

 ~~~clojure
 (defn rpc-user-get-by-id